famendola1/Fantasy-Football-VBD/README.md

 * team_size is the number of players on each team
 * data_file is the CSV file with the projections

-You will then be prompted with 5 options: remove, adjust, draft, display, exit
+You will then be prompted with 6 options: remove, adjust, draft, display, search, exit

 ### Remove
 ```remove [Player Name]``` or ```r [Player Name]```